-The relationship between CHW cadres and other frontline health workers should be clearly defined.
-For example, team-based approaches where CHWs are paired with SBAs under the same supervisory structure have clear benefits for maternal care.
-Meanwhile, collaboration with other frontline workers such as community health volunteers can support household coverage requirements and mitigate problems of high task loads.
-Clear relationships can also avoid duplicating management systems vertically through the public health system.
-The relationship of CHWs with private community-level care providers should also be clearly delineated in national planning processes, wherever possible.
+The relationship between CHW cadres and other opportunity for CHWs to eventually become superfrontline health workers should be clearly defined.
+For example, team-based approaches where CHWs visors, having the experience to be able to effectively are paired with SBAs under the same supervisory assist other CHWs with their work. structure have clear benefits for maternal care.
+Mean-Direct supervision of CHWs through facility-based while, collaboration with other frontline workers staff would also be crucial to providing a strong linksuch as community health volunteers can support age to the primary health care system.
+Team-based household coverage requirements and mitigate probcare approaches combining community input with lems of high task loads.
+Clear relationships can also CHWs, other community health providers and avoid duplicating management systems vertically facility-based clinical providers can improve quality through the public health system.
+The relationship of of care, as seen in Box 1 on Brazil's team-based man-CHWs with private community-level care providers agement approach.
+Supervisory structures can also be should also be clearly delineated in national planning a means to create clear career ladders for CHWs, a processes, wherever possible. component of workforce retention and motivation.

-Management structures should support continuum of care, referral, training and quality of care, as well as efficient integration within the formal community-based primary health care system.
+Management structures should support continuum of care, referral, training and quality of care, as well as efficient integration within the formal communitybased primary health care system.
 Peer-based and community-based support of CHWs are also recommended.
 More senior CHWs can provide direct supervision or oversight at the community level, and community-based organizations or health committees can be engaged to provide oversight and review of CHW performance.
-This would also provide an opportunity for CHWs to eventually become supervisors, having the experience to be able to effectively assist other CHWs with their work.
+This would also provide an